EDEN: Efficient Dual-Layer Exploration Planning for Fast UAV Autonomous Exploration in Large 3-D Environments: EXPERIMENTS and RESULTS

 \subsection{Simulation Results}

-In this section, we compare the proposed method against \cite{Yichen2024, Boyu2021} in four simulation environments.
-Each method runs 10 times in a simulation environment.
-We record the exploration time, UAV speed, traveled distance, and computational cost for evaluation (shown in Table. \ref{metrics}). \begin{itemize} \item \textit{FALCON} \cite{Yichen2024}: This method plans the exploration sequence of unexplored regions by solving ATSP.
-After planning the exploration sequence, a time-optimal B-spline trajectory is generated utilizing \cite{Boyu2019}. \item \textit{FUEL} \cite{Boyu2021}: This method plans the exploration sequence of frontiers through solving ATSP.
+In this section, we compare the proposed method against \cite{Yichen2024, Boyu2021} in four simulation environments. \Higher{For fair comparison, we modify the velocity and acceleration optimizations of the comparative methods.
+The modification constrains their trajectory generation within the maximum linear velocity and acceleration, rather than within the three axes individually.
+Except for the size of the exploration space, the other parameters of the comparative methods are not modified.} Each method runs 10 times in a simulation environment.
+We record the exploration time, UAV speed, traveled distance, and computational cost for evaluation (shown in Table. \ref{metrics}). \begin{itemize} \item \textit{FALCON} \cite{Yichen2024}: This method plans the exploration sequence of unexplored regions by solving coverage-ATSP.
+After planning the exploration sequence, a time-optimal B-spline trajectory is generated utilizing \cite{Boyu2019}. \item \textit{FUEL} \cite{Boyu2021}: This method plans the exploration sequence of frontiers through solving frontier-ATSP.
 It also uses time-optimal B-spline trajectories for exploration. \end{itemize}

 The first simulation environment is the $\textit{DARPA Tunnel}$ with a scale of $42\times20\times2\,m^3$.
 Each method runs $75\,s$.
 This environment is relatively simple, so the main factor that affects the exploration efficiency is the speed of the UAV.
 As shown in Fig.\ref{sim} (a-c), the proposed method maintains a higher speed than other methods ($10.4\%$ faster than FALCON and $28.6\%$ faster than FUEL).
 As a result, the proposed method is $5.2\%$ more efficient than FALCON and $16.1\%$ more efficient than FUEL.
+Fig. \ref{sim}(n) compares the explored volume of the three methods.